Unity-Technologies/com.unity.multiplayer.docs/docs/components/networkmanager.md

 ### Client Disconnection Notifications

 Both the client and the server can subscribe to the `NetworkManager.OnClientDisconnectCallback` event to be notified when a client is disconnected.
-Client disconnect notifications are "relative" to who is receiving the notification.

-**There are two general "disconnection" categories:**
-- **Logical**: Custom server side code (code you might have written for your project) invokes `NetworkManager.DisconnectClient`.
-  - Example: A host player might eject a player or a player becomes "inactive" for too long.
-- **Network Interruption**: The transport detects there is no longer a valid network connection.

 **When disconnect notifications are triggered:**
 - Clients are notified when they're disconnected by the server.
-- The server is notified if the client side disconnects (that is, a player intentionally exits a game session)
+- The server is notified when any client disconnects (whether the server disconnects the client or the client disconnects itself).
 - Both the server and clients are notified when their network connection is unexpectedly disconnected (network interruption)

-**Scenarios where the disconnect notification won't be triggered**:
-- When a server "logically" disconnects a client.
-  - _Reason: The server already knows the client is disconnected._
-- When a client "logically" disconnects itself.
-  - _Reason: The client already knows that it's disconnected._
+**Client notification identifiers**
+- On the server-side, the client identifier parameter will always be the identifier of the client disconnected
+- On the client-side, the client identifier parameter will always be the identifier assigned to the client
+  - _The exception to this is when a client is disconnected before its connection is approved._

 ### Connection Notification Manager Example
 Below is one example of how you can provide client connect and disconnect notifications to any type of NetworkBehaviour or MonoBehaviour derived component.